|Chez Jonchere||Self Catering||Saturday||4||10||2||+ sofabed|

 Four large sunny double bedrooms.
 Bedroom 1 is en suite.
 Bedrooms 2 and 3 have washbasins.
-Bedroom 4 has a mezzanine level for the double bed, a large double sofa that can also act as a bed and plenty of room for an inflatable double mattress or 2 (provided).
+Bedroom 4 has a mezzanine level for the double bed, a large double sofa that can also act as a bed and plenty of room for an inflatable mattress (provided).

 Bedroom 1 is en suite.
 There is a further shower room and 2 wcs.

 Oil fired central heating throughout.
 Large woodburner in the kitchen and a fireplace in the salon.
 The thick stone walls keep you cool in the summer and warm in the winter.